Monkiko/LearningPlayground/LinuxGauntlet/RHEL6/README.md

 9) Update MySQL to 5.6.

-10) Take an image and build a new server.
-Setup MySQL replication between the two servers making the original server the slave (Don't forget to delete your image when you are done with this exercise).
+10) Setup MySQL replication between the two servers making server1 the replicant (setup /root/.my.cnf to allow noninteractive login to MySQL root user).

-11) Update PHP from the default version to PHP 5.6 (Use yum replace).

-12) Install the monitoring agent and driveclient.
-Once this is configured, create a file called backup_test in /root and then take a backup of the /root directory.
-Once completed, delete backup_test and then restore this file from the back up to /home/stgauntlet/

-13) Create a Self-Signed SSL Certificate (name the files stgauntlet.tech.crt and stgauntlet.tech.key), install it, and configure stgauntlet.tech to redirect all HTTP traffic to HTTPS.
+11) Create a Self-Signed SSL Certificate (name the files stgauntlet.tech.crt and stgauntlet.tech.key) and install it.

+12) Configure stgauntlet.tech to redirect all HTTP traffic to HTTPS.

-14) Install Nginx, configure it to listen on port 8080, configure a new subdomain (staging.stgauntlet.tech), make your document root /var/www/vhosts/staging.stgauntlet.tech/, and create an index.html file with "I made Nginx work!" in it.
+13) Install Nginx, configure it to listen on port 8080, configure a new subdomain (staging.stgauntlet.tech), make your document root /var/www/vhosts/staging.stgauntlet.tech/, and create an index.html file with "I made Nginx work!" in it.
 Open port 8080 on your firewall.

-15) Edit php.ini to increase the upload max filesize to 40M
+14) Edit php.ini to increase the upload max filesize to 40M

 Extra Credit: In MySQL, create a database called "Playground".
 Add a table called movies with the following columns: "id | name | genre | year ".
 The id column should auto-increment.
 Add entries with movies you own.
 For example: